BestNoob/pbsv.cfg/README.md

 Red Orchestra 2~~

 > [!NOTE]
-> ### For some reasons its needed that u write following in gameserver console: ###
+> ### If PB doesnt take over your config, for some reasons its needed that u write following in gameserver console: ###

+- pb_sv_writecfg
 - pb_sv_writecfg pbucon.use
-- pb_sv_writecfg
 - pb_sv_restart (wait 30 seconds until pb has been restarted)

-now your server should be correctly listed for the PB streaming.
+now your server should be correctly listed for the PB streaming, and the settings hould apply.
 After this you can re-add the lines of my server.cfg to the server.cfg and pbucon.use
 (strg+a, strg+c, strg+v - copy and paste)

 > [!NOTE]